stefanocoretta/panman/MANUAL.md

 Title blocks will always be parsed, but they will affect the output only when the `--standalone` (`-s`) option is chosen.
-In HTML output, titles will appear twice: once in the document head – this is the title that will appear at the top of the window in a browser – and once at the beginning of the document body.
+In HTML output, titles will appear twice: once in the document head—this is the title that will appear at the top of the window in a browser—and once at the beginning of the document body.
 The title in the document head can have an optional prefix attached (`--title-prefix` or `-T` option).
 The title in the body appears as an H1 element with class “title”, so it can be suppressed or reformatted with CSS.
 If a title prefix is specified with `-T` and no title block appears in the document, the title prefix will be used by itself as the HTML title.